 6. Talk about talent and show that you care a lot about it

 As you can see in the slide above, one year after having started working full time, the Team slide only shows 2 people.
-I’d now expect and organizational chart that shows your ability to attract talent and your willingness to build an exceptional team, AKA convincing extremely passionate and educated individuals to work with you.
-In my case the team slide only included 2 people and there were no signs of talent traction plans, building a top team or structuring an organization.
+I’d now expect and organisational chart that shows your ability to attract talent and your willingness to build an exceptional team, AKA convincing extremely passionate and educated individuals to work with you.
+In my case the team slide only included 2 people and there were no signs of talent traction plans, building a top team or structuring an organisation.

 Btw, it’s funny how strange it’s for me right now to see Iñigo and myself wearing ties 😳 even more funny is the fact that we wore suits + ties for the first 6–12 months, old habits die hard 😀